ocean-debug/TFdisc-book/source/tutorials/index.rst

 ----------

-TFdisc¡¯s performance in predicting transcriptomic changes
+Performance of TFdisc in predicting transcriptomic changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. toctree::